ShehanAT/hamburgerProject/README.md

-Project for ordering hamburgers from a restuaran.
+Project for ordering hamburgers from a restuarant.
 Made using Object Oriented Programming Principles in Java